 - Falls or accidents are another big cause of chipped teeth.
 Accidents happen, unfortunately, and can cause chipped teeth.
 While there isn’t much we can do to prevent most accidents, there are things that can be done to fix a chipped tooth.
 That includes taking care of damage to your teeth.

 Have you chipped your tooth?
 It may not be obvious, as some chips are tiny and hard to spot.
 It can be even harder to tell if you wear braces.
 Look for signs that help determine if you have chipped a tooth.

 - Tongue irritation.
 Your tongue may rub against the chip’s rough edge and become red, sore, or irritated.
 In addition to cutting your tongue, a sharp tooth may irritate the inside of your cheeks or lips.

-- Tooth pain.
-You may feel pain in the tooth when you bite.
-The pain may be mild, or it may be severe if the interior of the tooth is exposed.
+- Tooth pain or tooth sensitivity.
+You may feel pain or sensitivity in the tooth when you bite.
+It may be mild, or it may be severe if the interior of the tooth is exposed.